markgw/pimlico/docs/plans/index.rst

 Future plans
 ============

 Various things I plan to add to Pimlico in the futures.
-For a summary, see `wishlist`_.
+For a summary, see :doc:`wishlist`.

 .. toctree::
    :maxdepth: 2

    wishlist
    berkeley
-   candc
    cherry_picker
    drawing